bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 ???

-- Longevity test helps us determine how we perform near breaking point
+- Duration test helps us determine how the pod performs near breaking point
 - This is where you make fine tune adjustments to limits

 ---